How To - Build a High-Quality Full-Duplex AllStar Node for Under $150

 RFI/Noise Optimization

-All cables should be as short as possible, and ferrite beads (such as Fair-Rite 2743002112's which are < $1 for Qty 10) should be added to the USB cable and the cables going to the HTs.
-The metal case should be grounded, which can be done by attaching a small (eg. #4 or M3) nut, bolt, washer, and star washer to the case with a short ground wire that connects to the HT power supply ground, IEC power inlet connector ground, and to another nut, bolt and star washer on the aluminum mounting plate.
+All cables should be as short as possible, and ferrite beads (such as Fair-Rite 2743002112's, or ~22x14x13mm ferrite rings (link)) should be added to the USB cable and the cables going to the HTs.
+The URI enclosure should be grounded, which can be done with a short ground wire from the aluminum mounting plate and HT power supply ground to a nut, bolt and star washer on the enclosure or to a ground pad on the URI PCB.

 Additional Required Components

-If you've been doing ham radio and electronics for awhile you may already have some of the various wiring, audio plugs/cables, ferrite filters, etc. 2.5mm & 3.5mm cables are included with URI200's or can be easily found online.
+2.5mm & 3.5mm cables are included with AllScan URI's or can be easily found online.
 Right-angle cables save space and reduce the likelihood of damage due to the node being bumped or dropped.
-No 2.5mm cable is needed for the Tx HT as a Ground connection is already provided by its power supply ground wire.
+A 2.5mm cable is not usually needed for the Tx HT as a Ground connection is already provided by its power supply ground wire.

 Some basic wiring (such as 24 ga.
 Hookup wire) is then needed to connect the above together.
-If you plan to leave the node in one place such as on a shelf or in a closet then you might not need an enclosure, but I recommend mounting the MiniPC and HTs on a ~10"W x 4.5"H aluminum mounting plate with the power supplies, power switch and wiring in a small box on the back.
+If you plan to leave the node in one place such as on a shelf or in a closet then you might not need an enclosure, but I recommend mounting the MiniPC, URI and HTs on a ~10"W x 4.5"H aluminum mounting plate.

 Recommended / Optional Components

 Amazon and ebay have pretty much everything needed at good prices.
-Traditional electronics suppliers like Mouser and DigiKey are really only needed for more specialized components or where quality is important, for example I get filter capacitors and semiconductors from Mouser or similar US distributors to be sure I'm getting high-quality parts meeting all stated specs.
+Traditional electronics suppliers like Mouser and DigiKey are really only needed for more specialized components or where quality is important.

 Enclosure Options